-- You must specify the location of the jar files in the dirxml_jremote script from the lib subdirectory of the untarred dirxml_jremote.tar.gz directory.
-For example, /lib/.jar. - 11 Configure the sample configuration file config8000.txt for use with your application shim.
-The sample file is located by default in the /opt/novell/dirxml/doc directory.
-For more information, see "Configuring the Remote Loader and Drivers" on page 94.
+- 11 Set the PATH environment variable to bin folder of JDK or JRE for Java.exe. - 12 You must specify the location of the jar files in the dirxml_jremote script from the lib subdirectory of the untarred dirxml_jremote.tar.gz directory.
+For example, \lib.jar. - 13 Configure the sample configuration file config8000.txt for use with your application shim.

+The dirxml_jremote.tar.gz jar file contains this file.
+For more information, see Configuring the Remote Loader and Drivers in the NetIQ Identity Manager Driver Administration Guide.